 Key to a lifetime of excellent dental health

 Prevention as well as the early detection of potential problems.
-Dr. Surillo and Dr. Whitcomb, as well as the American Academy of Pediatric Dentistry recommends that your child’s first visit to the pedodontist be around the time of their 1st birthday (or earlier if you have concerns).
-This allow your child to have the best chances at early detection of dental cavities as well as the recognition of any potential oral and/or facial developmental conditions.
+Dr. Surillo and Dr. Whitcomb, as well as the American Academy of Pediatric Dentistry, recommend that your child’s first visit to the pedodontist be around the time of their 1st birthday (or earlier if you have concerns).
+This allows your child to have the best chances at early detection of dental cavities as well as the recognition of any potential oral and/or facial developmental conditions.

 At your child’s first appointment, he/she is introduced to the dental profession in a progressive manner.
 A thorough dental examination will be done which encompasses an evaluation of their developing primary teeth as well as all of the supporting structures of their face and oral cavity.
 This is done in a minimally invasive fashion so that your child feels comfortable and safe, and is typically done while your child is in your lap.

-Our pediatric dentists and staff are highly trained and experienced in handling children at this young age and are able to establish the first connection with them in such a way as to build on a relationship of trust.
-Teeth cleaning, fluoride treatments and x-rays are not typically necessary at this first appointment.
+Our El Cajon pediatric dentists and staff are highly trained and experienced in handling children at this young age and are able to establish the first connection with them in such a way as to build a relationship of trust.
+Teeth cleaning, fluoride treatments, and x-rays are not typically necessary at this first appointment.
 These very valuable procedures will be introduced later in development, typically when your child is 2-3 years of age.

 Subsequent Dental Check-ups